 When and Why to Use SWOT Analysis

-Knowing when to use SWOT analysis can help leaders to get the most out of it.
+Understanding when to apply SWOT analysis components can help leaders maximize their value.
 Let’s see how using SWOT analysis in two very specific phases of your business existence can be done:

 1. Growth Phases